-Llys Y Fran Country Park and Llawhaden Castle are nearby, as are The Preseli Mountains.
+Llys Y Fran Country Park and Llawhaden Castle are nearby, as is the Preseli Mountains

-Clunderwen has 2 pubs, The Iron Duke and The Angel Inn as well as a well stocked village shop
+Clunderwen has two pubs, The Iron Duke and The Angel Inn as well as a well-stocked village shop

-There are a few small camp sites and caravan sites nearby.
+There are a few small campsites and caravan sites nearby.
 There are also one or two good B&Bs and hotels in the vicinity and in nearby Narberth.
-There are quite a number of good self catering cottages in surrounding villages, including some cottages in Clunderwen itself.
+There are quite a number of good self-catering cottages in surrounding villages, including some cottages in Clunderwen itself.
+Search for accommodation.